NASA-AMMOS/Landform/LandformWeb/API.md

 Uploading the data with the same mesh filename (TODO?) more than once has no effect (not an error).

+The data format is implied from the filename extension.

+TODO what formats and resolutions are accepted?

 TODO what happens when you upload with a different filename?

-TODO does the C# code really look at the filename extensions (exclusively?) to determine data format?

 TODO are there any restrictions on filename format?

-TODO what formats and resolutions are accepted?

 Accepts the following arguments in a `multipart/form-data` encoded HTTP request body:
 * *mesh*: mesh data file (required); data format will be implied from filename extension